Institute of Human Genetics (IGH)

 Three major areas of research have been established within the IGH:

 - Developmental genetics.
 This research relies heavily on model organisms such as Drosophila and transgenic mice.
-Topics covered include the cell cycle and microtubule dynamics, gonad development, RNA regulation in development, neurogenetics, and memory.
+Topics covered include the cell cycle and microtubule dynamics, gonadal development, RNA regulation in development, neurogenetics, and memory.

-Label:Joint Research Unit Research UMR)
+Affiliation:Joint Research Unit Research UMR)

 Research cluster:Biology and Health